NestorToscano/NesTuner/Readme.md

 <h1>NesTuner</h1>
 <p>Fully designed and prototyped sound tuner built using the Raspberry Pi Pi, an electret microphone, and an I2C oled display.
 The system performs analog signal conditioning, pitch detection, and real-time note estimation using C without external DSP libraries.</p>
 <h2>Overview</h2>
 <p>This project captures audio from a microphone, filters a range of frequencies and amplifies the signal using a custom analog hardware design, and feeds it into the Pico's ADC.
-Using logarithmic frequency mapping and zero-crossing pitch detection, the algorithm I designed determines the nearest musical note and its cents, and it displays the tuning direction all on the OLED display.</p>
+Using logarithmic frequency mapping and zero-crossing pitch detection, the algorithm I designed determines the nearest musical note and the cents from its frequency, and it displays the tuning direction all on the OLED display using custom drivers.</p>

 <p>This project was designed entirely from scratch using LTSpice analog circuit simulation/development, breadboard prototyping, and C to develop low-level I2C drivers for the oled display.</p>